People may cough and wheeze, and they sometimes have fever or cough up flecks of blood.

 The fungus Aspergillus fumigatus flourishes in soil, decaying vegetation, foods, dusts, and water.
 Certain people who inhale the fungus may become sensitized and develop a chronic allergic reaction.
 Other fungi, including Penicillium, Candida, Curvularia, and Helminthosporium, can cause an identical illness.
 In some people, the effects of the allergic reaction combine with the effects of the fungus to damage the airways and lungs.

-The disorder differs from typical pneumonias caused by bacteria, viruses, and most fungi, in that the fungus does not actually invade the lung tissue and directly destroy it.
+Allergic bronchopulmonary aspergillosis differs from pneumonia.
+Pneumonias are lung infections that are usually caused by bacteria, viruses, and most fungi.
+In allergic bronchopulmonary aspergillosis, in contrast, the fungus does not actually invade the lung tissue and directly destroy it.
 The fungus colonizes the mucus in the airways of people with asthma or cystic fibrosis (both of whom tend to have increased amounts of mucus) and causes recurrent allergic inflammation in the lung.
 The tiny air sacs of the lungs (alveoli) become packed primarily with eosinophils (a type of white blood cell).
 Increased numbers of mucus-producing cells may also appear.
-If the disease has caused extensive damage, inflammation may cause the central airways to widen permanently, a condition called bronchiectasis (see Bronchiectasis).
+If the disease has caused extensive damage, inflammation may cause the central airways to widen permanently, a condition called bronchiectasis.
 Eventually, the lungs are likely to become scarred.

 Other forms of aspergillosis can occur.
 Aspergillus can invade the lungs and cause serious pneumonia in people with an impaired immune system.
-This condition is an infection, not an allergic reaction (see Aspergillosis).
-Aspergillus can also form fungus balls (aspergillomas) in cavities and cysts of lungs damaged by another disease, such as tuberculosis; severe bleeding may result.
+This condition is an infection, not an allergic reaction.
+Aspergillus can also form fungus balls (aspergillomas) in cavities and cysts of lungs damaged by another disease, such as tuberculosis, and severe bleeding may result.

 Repeated chest x-rays show areas that look like pneumonia, but they appear to persist or migrate to new areas of the lung, most often in the upper parts.
-In people with long-standing disease, chest x-rays or computed tomography (CT) may show widened airways, which are often plugged with mucus.
+In people with long-standing allergic bronchopulmonary aspergillosis, chest x-rays or computed tomography (CT) may show widened airways, which are often plugged with mucus.

 The fungus itself, along with excess eosinophils, may be seen when a sputum sample is examined under a microscope.